JuliaHPC/JuliaOnHPCClusters/website/user_hpcprofiling/index.md

 Noteworthy limitations:

+* Works best (only?) on systems with Intel CPUs.
+* Can't profile on macOS (only remotely on Linux machine).
-* May require compiling Julia from source.
+* May require compiling Julia from source (if you want more details, e.g., about GC).

 Examples: